dgweissman/website/content/home/teaching.md

 title = "Teaching"
 +++

-As a secondary science and substitute teacher, a university teaching assistant and guest lecturer, and a college Psychology instructor at Mount Tamalpais College in San Quentin prison, I have taught a full breadth of possible academic disciplines to students from age 7 to 70, who have been diverse in every conceivable way.
-This experience gives me the perspective, knowledge, and confidence to apply a diverse, multimodal, inclusive, practical, and interactive pedagogy at the university level.
+As a secondary science and substitute teacher, a college Psychology instructor at Mount Tamalpais College in San Quentin prison, and a college professor, I have taught a full breadth of possible academic disciplines to students from age 7 to 70, who have been diverse in every conceivable way.
+Based on this experience I try to apply a diverse, multimodal, inclusive, practical, and interactive pedagogy at the university level.
+Links to course materials for all my courses can be found below.
+I've uploaded materials for my Mount Tamalpais College classes to github.
+Upon the completion of each semester, I will share the public canvas for all my classes at CSU Dominguez Hills.

-## Experience:
+## Courses:
+### CSU Dominguez Hills
+- PSY 351: Psychology of the Adolescent Experience (Spring 2024)
+- Psy 550: Seminar in Developmental Psychology (Spring 2024)

-### Instructor at Mount Tamalpais College
+### Mount Tamalpais College
 - Psychology 255: Child Growth and Development (Spring 2023)
 - Psychology 221: General Psychology (Spring 2016)

-### Teaching asssistant at UC Davis
-- Psychology 175: Genius, Creativity, and Leadership (Fall 2016)
-- Psychology 142/Human Development 102: Social and Emotional Development (Winter 2015)

-### Public Education Specialist at the East Bay Academy for Young Scientists (2011-2013)

-### 7th Grade Science Teacher at Roots International Academy (2008-2011)